sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fedora-packager-yubikey</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : tool for setting up a yubikey for use in Fedora
+Short desc    : tool for setting up a yubikey for use in Fedora
 URL          : https://pagure.io/fedora-packager
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A tool for setting up a yubikey for use in fedora
+Descript     : A tool for setting up a yubikey for use in fedora
 ```

 </details>